tamaskr/delivery-fee-calculator/README.md

 ## Testing

-There are unit test available for the delivery fee calculations, which can be run with the command below.
+There are unit tests available for the delivery fee calculations and for components.
+The tests can can be run with the command below.
-Tests were written with the help of [react-testing-library](https://testing-library.com/docs/react-testing-library/intro/)

 ```bash
 npm test